Colombian Coffee Blog

-ACIDITY: It is one of the main qualities sought after in coffee and a desirable and pleasant characteristic, one of the most appreciated
+ACIDITY: It is one of the main qualities sought after in coffee and a desirable and pleasant characteristic, one of the most appreciated in Colombian

 Coffee has been around for centuries, and there are many different ways to drink it (read up on our cold brew article here or our French press article here).
 One of the most popular ways to consume coffee is to add cream, sugar, or both in order to create a creamy coffee drink that tastes great.